Active Imagination: An Introduction

 What is Active Imagination?

 The opening session will be focused on defining what active imagination is and is not, and on how it is practiced.
-Jung’s Red Book will be used as an example of the method in action.
-This will be followed by offering a set of instructions on how to do active imagination and an opportunity to try it out.
-The experiential portion will be entirely voluntary and without any requirement to reveal personal experiences encountered in the session.
-However, there will be an opportunity to share, time permitting.
+Jung’s The Red Book will be used as an example of the method in action.
+Instructions for how to begin practicing active imagination will be given with space and time for a series of exercises, to gain experience with this method.

 When to Use Active Imagination in a Clinical Setting

-This session will be devoted to clinical applications of the method.
+This session will be devoted to further experience and investigation of the method of active imagination for exploring the unconscious.
+There will also be consideration of clinical applications of the method.
 There are important considerations regarding when and when not to use this method in psychotherapy.
 Various adaptations of active imagination to specific clinical problems will also be considered, such as working in the transference, deepening the experience of dreams, the related methods of active imagination such as sand-play, psychodrama, drawing and painting, authentic movement.
 Clinical examples will be discussed.
 Participants will be encouraged to share case material for consideration, with respect of course for confidentiality.

 Pauli’s The Piano Lesson

-In this session a filmed reading of Wolfgang Pauli’s active imagination, “The Piano Lesson,” will be shown.
+In this session we will discuss Wolfgang Pauli’s active imagination, “The Piano Lesson.”
+The text provided will be the basis for this discussion.
 The famous mathematician and nuclear physicist produced this active imagination in 1952 and dedicated it to his analyst, Marie-Louise von Franz.
 The text raises a number of fascinating issues about the nature of active imagination and its various uses.
-The filmed reading will be followed by discussion.
-There will be an opportunity to engage in experiential work as well, time permitting.

 Zen Meditation and Active Imagination

-A lot of attention has been given in recent years to mindfulness training as a method for reducing stress and psychic tension.
-A source of this practice is Zen Buddhism.
-Zen’s well-known “Ten Ox-Herding Pictures” offers an opportunity to consider comparisons between the method of Active Imagination as a type of meditation practice and Zen meditation.
+Zen Buddhism’s well-known “Ten Ox-Herding Pictures” offer an opportunity to consider comparisons between the method of Active Imagination as a type of meditation practice and Zen meditation.
 Are their final goals similar in any way?
 Is the process comparable?
-Can these be compared to the goals of mindfulness training?
-This session will be a lecture followed by discussion and reflection, drawing on personal experience.
+Jungian psychology asks the question of meaning of symbols.
+What do the symbols of active imagination teach us?
+This session will be a lecture comparing Jung’s The Red Book and the series of drawings known as the Ten Ox-Herding Pictures, followed by discussion and reflection, drawing on personal experience.